Customize Consent Preferences

 Lavin Exclusive Speaker

 Young people have an innate desire to be respected and admired.
 Leaders can harness that desire to get the best out of their students, mentees, and employees—and make their own work easier as a result.
-Developmental psychologist David Yeager is the bestselling author of 10 to 25: The Science of Motivating Young People, which growth mindset pioneer Carol Dweck says “will change millions of lives.”
+Psychologist David Yeager is the bestselling author of 10 to 25: The Science of Motivating Young People, which growth mindset pioneer Carol Dweck says “will change millions of lives.”
 With the scientific tools he offers—some as simple as asking questions rather than giving instructions—you can tap into the “mentor mindset” and help the young people you lead reach higher standards, develop initiative, and even take some of the work off your own plate.
 Whether you’re a teacher looking to bring out the best in your students or a manager looking to communicate better with your Gen Z employees, David’s insights are crucial for leaders in every field.

 David Yeager is the author of 10 to 25: The Science of Motivating Young People, a USA Today bestseller.
 Based on cutting-edge research, it reveals how parents, mentors, and leaders of young people aged 10-25 can harness their desire to be respected, resulting in breakthrough connection, enthusiasm, and cross-generational collaboration.
 He explains how to adopt what he calls “the mentor mindset”: a leadership style that’s attuned to young people’s neurobiological need for status and respect.
 The practices he offers, like asking questions instead of giving orders, are proven to improve behavior across a wide variety of areas, from purpose to mental health.
 Young people in this age group are poised to learn, grow, and accomplish incredible things, he says—if we can just tap into the basic systems that drive their motivation and behavior.